-Video output-The video out (VO) unit outputs a digital YUV datastream to off-chip video subsystems such as a digital video encoder chip, digital video recorder, or other CCIR656-compatible device.
+Video output-In video mode, the video output (VO) unit outputs a digital YUV datastream to off-chip video subsystems such as a digital video encoder chip, digital video recorder, or other CCIR656-compatible device.
 The output signal is generated by gathering bytes from the separate Y, U, and V planes stored in SDRAM.

 While generating the multiplexed stream, the VO unit can perform programmed processing tasks, including horizontal 2X upscaling to convert from CIF/SIF to CCIR 601 resolution.
 For simultaneous display of graphics and live video, the VO unit can perform 129-level alpha blending to generate sophisticated graphics overlays of arbitrary size and position within the output image.
 Chroma keying, genlock frame synchronization, programmable YUV output clipping are also supported.
-The VO unit can also be used to pass raw data and unidirectional messages between TriMedia processors.